SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 An update may also be triggered by an `read request`_, in which case the value reported in the data report is fresh (i.e. just obtained from a hw).

+If an error occurs while determining a parameter, an update message has to be sent, with null for the value, and with a the qualifier "error" containing a modified error report.
+The latter is structured like the normal <`Error Report`_>, but with the first elements containing the error class as a string instead of the request message.

 Example: